Crew member dies on set of "G.I. Joe 2"

 LOS ANGELES A crew member has died on the set of the movie "G.I.
-Joe 2: Retaliation" in an accident, Paramount Pictures confirmed on Wednesday.
+Joe 2: Retaliation" in an "unusual accident," the studio said on Wednesday.

-The studio did not provide details on the death of crew member Mike Huber, which according to media reports occurred on Tuesday in New Orleans while a set was being taken apart.
+The studio did not provide details on the death of crew member Mike Huber, which according to media reports occurred on Tuesday in New Orleans.

 "Our thoughts and deepest condolences are with the Huber family at this time," Paramount Pictures spokeswoman Virginia Lam said in a statement.